 Brad: This is like an Australian joke probably going over your head.

 Tony: It probably has happened.
-You know but I got work.
-I don’t suit a normal 9 to 5.
-Job really.
+You know but I’ve got to work.
+I don’t suit a normal 9 to 5. job really.
 So it has to be a little bit different for me.

 Stev: Any idea, did you ever have a plan B?